Skip to main content

 While you can classify a church fundraising event as something completely different from tithing and giving, a good church giving software tool can help you track and separate out all of your revenue.
 This makes it easier to assess whether you need to lean more on raising funds or pushing for more tithes and offerings.

-Whether you are looking to supplement your church's revenue or trying to raise funds for a specific project, you are looking to learn what kind of fundraising events might work best for your specific situation.
+Whether you are looking to increase your church's revenue or raising funds for a specific project, you are looking to learn what kind of fundraising events might work best for your specific situation.

 In this article, I will break down what we mean by a church fundraiser, ways to raise money for your church, and give you some great church fundraiser ideas to run with!